anudeepkalitkar/zenduty-python-sdk/README.md

 $ python3 setup.py install
 ```
 ## Contents
+1) zenduty/api : contains the functions to communicate with zenduty API endpoints
-1) zenduty/apiV2 : contains the functions to communicate with zenduty API endpoints
+2) zenduty/apiV2 : contains the functions to communicate with zenduty API endpoints
-2) zenduty/    : contains the common required files
+3) zenduty/    : contains the common required files

 ## Getting started